-54. This Agreement is the final expression of the agreement of the parties and the complete and exclusive statement of the terms agreed upon, and will supersede all prior negotiations, understandings, or agreements.
+47. This Agreement is the final expression of the agreement of the parties and the complete and exclusive statement of the terms agreed upon, and will supersede all prior negotiations, understandings, or agreements.
 There are no representations, warranties, or stipulations either oral or written not herein contained.
+Any addenda or other material changes to this agreement shall be valid only when expressed in writing and duly signed by the parties.

-IN WITNESS WHEREOF, County and Provider agree to be bound by the provisions of this Agreement, said Agreement being effective from January 1, 2019 through December 31, 2019.
+IN WITNESS WHEREOF, County and Provider agree to be bound by the provisions of this Agreement, said Agreement being effective from January 1, 2022 through December 31, 2022.